Billy99/user-space-net-plugin/README.md

 are passed to the container through a subdirectory of this base directory..
 * *-v /var/run/vpp/cni/$contid:/var/run/vpp/cni/data:rw*
-  * Current implementation is to write the remote configuration into a file and share the directory with the conatiner, which is the volume mapping.
+  * Current implementation is to write the remote configuration into a file and share the directory with the container, which is the volume mapping.
 Directory is currently hard coded.
 * *--device=/dev/hugepages:/dev/hugepages*
-  * VPP requires hugepages, so need to map hugepoages into conatiner.
+  * VPP requires hugepages, so need to map hugepoages into container.

 In the container, you should see the vpp-app ouput the message sequence of its communication with local VPP (VPP in the container) and some database